vqf/nVennR/cran-comments.md

 ## Resubmission

-This is a resubmission with a patch.
+This is a major revision with new functions.
 In this version I have:

 * Changed the version number.